This information applies to Scotland.

 To find out more about the appropriate professional body, you can read a leaflet called 'Who regulates health and social care professionals' on the General Medical Council (GMC) website .
 This leaflet outlines which regulatory body is responsible for monitoring each profession and what regulation means.
 It also provides contact details for all the regulatory bodies.
 Large-print versions of the leaflet are available.

-The GMC has produced other leaflets about concerns and complaints about doctors.
-There's one called 'What to expect from your doctor: a guide for patients' and another called 'How to complain about a doctor in Scotland'.
-You can download copies of these leaflets on the GMC website.
+The GMC has other information about concerns and complaints about doctors.
+There's also a leaflet called 'What to expect from your doctor: a guide for patients'.

 If you want to get compensation because your health was harmed because of medical negligence, you'll need to take separate legal action.